Birendranath Dutta Gupta: Early life

 Biren was born on 20 June 1889 in the village of Baligaon in Bikrampur, Dhaka.
 He was the second child of father Umacharan Gupta and mother Basantakumari Devi.
-He lost his father at a very young age. n 1906, Birendra was admitted in the ninth class of Jalpaiguri district school.
+He lost his father at a very young age.
+In 1906, Birendra was admitted in the ninth class of Jalpaiguri district school.
 He later came to Calcutta and was inspired by the ideology of Kanailal Dutta, the martyred revolutionary who assassinated Naren Gonsai, the witness in the Alipore conspiracy case, and became involved in active revolutionary activities.
 During this time he associated himself with revolutionary activities as a disciple of Jatindranath Mukherjee alias Bagha Jatin.

 Shamsul Alam's murder

 After the Alipore conspiracy case was filed in the Calcutta High Court, the secret revolutionary activities in Bengal became almost public.
 At its core were three royal officials - Inspector Nandalal Banerjee, Advocate Ashutosh Biswas and the notorious, DSP Shamsul Alam.
 Assassinating them became necessary for the revolutionaries.
 Inspector Nandalal Banerjee betrayed Prafulla Chaki and shot him dead.
 For this he got his price, when another revolutionary Srish Pal shot him dead.
 Charuchandra Bose assassinated Ashutosh Biswas, the public prosecutor in the Alipore case, who was responsible for insulting the revolutionaries of the Alipore Bomb Case.
 The rest was Samsul Alam, the chief investigating officer in the conspiracy case.
 The verdict in the Alipore case was announced on 7 May 1909.
 The verdict Barindra Kumar Ghosh, Ullaskar Dutta including other revolutionaries was convicted and their sentence was announced.
 In this situation, Bagha Jatin placed the responsibility of killing Shamsul Alam on the shoulders of his dear disciple Biren Datta Gupta.
 On 24 February 1910, in broad daylight in the verandah of the High Court, Biren shot Samsul Alam at the Point Blank Range.
 He then tried to escape from the court premises by firing.
 Unfortunately, after his revolver ran out of ammunition, the court guards came and caught him.
 He did not divulge any secret information during the police interrogation.
 He even refused to take the help of a lawyer to defend himself during the trial in the High Court.
 Justice Lawrence Jenkins appointed Barrister Nishit Sen as the defense counsel.
 The accused Biren, was smiling while standing on the dock.
 He stated he had decided to plead guilty.